jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 But wait!
 Isn't this a Catch-22?
 "If no companies hired anybody without experience, than nobody new could enter the field."
 I don't agree with this take on the argument.
-I've known plenty of self-taught, bootcamp, and CS students who built an app for themselves, demo day, or their community, family, or friends, and could clear this bar.
+I've known plenty of self-taught, bootcamp, and CS students who built an app for themselves, bootcamp demo day, or their community, family, or friends, and could clear this bar.
 They have a resourcefulness and quiet confidence that leaps out in an interview.
 To me, that counts as accomplishing something.

 ---